MelihAdalet/OutlineBased/README.md

 Live demo: https://melihadalet.github.io/OutlineBased/

+## This Readme file is AI ahhhh generated, i wanted to try.
+The Game's Scoreboard is only local saved in your Cookies. 🍪 very yummy.
+And if you guess Countrys there is the History beneath that, but you can't scroll down, you can only see like the first 3 Countrys you guessed.
+Also this Game is made by AI [Gemini].
+Lowkey it's "fun" you can test your Country Border Knowledge at least.
+Also theres an AI hint thinggy inclouded but it needs an Key.
+If you fork or smth, i'd be glad if you gave some credits to me, because it did take some time to "Perfect" this Game.

 OutlineBased is a small, fun geography game that challenges you to identify countries from their outlines (silhouettes).
 Each round shows a country's shape; your job is to type (or pick) the correct country name.
 The app is designed for quick play, learning, and sharing high scores.

 Features